Parish Share by Deanery

 Grants in the second category are awarded on the understanding that they are given to provide temporary support and therefore will not usually be awarded for more than two years in succession.
-All applications from parishes (under this second category only) must be supported by, and submitted through, the respective Deanery.
-Deaneries, in turn will be asked to submit their recommendations for parish grants no later than Friday 27th October.
+Further information is available here.

 Writing off of past shortfalls

 A number of “write-off” of parish share amounts (“shortfalls“) of three years and older recommended by Deaneries were approved by the Parish Shares and Grants Committee at it’s December meeting.